palomachain/palomaswap-amm/contracts/pair/README.md

 2. Providing `max_spread` + `belief_price`
 If `belief_price` is provided in combination with `max_spread`, the pool will check the difference between the return amount (using `belief_price`) and the real pool price.

-Please note that Astroport has the default value for the spread set to 0.5% and the max allowed spread set to 50%.
+Please note that Paloma has the default value for the spread set to 0.5% and the max allowed spread set to 50%.

 ## InstantiateMsg